E-Zbox/news_app/README.md

 git clone https://github.com/E-Zbox/news_app.git
 ```

-Once you have successfully cloned the repository, `cd news_app`.
+Once you have successfully cloned the repository, `cd news_app` on your terminal.

 While in the root directory of the project, run the code below on your terminal